 Assemble all poles making sure each pole junction is securely connected.
-Place the assembled poles side by side for easy identification, as indicated in Figure 3.
+Place the assembled poles side by side for easy identification, see Figure 3.

-Do not force the pole through the sleeves as this may damage the sleeve and could break the pole.
+Do not force pole through the sleeves as this may damage the sleeve and could break the pole.
 Check to ensure the pole does not snag when sliding it through the sleeve.